Harshali2628/AI-Code-Review-Assistant/README.md

 ## 🚀 Future Improvements

-- 🔹 Support multiple programming languages such as Java, C++, JavaScript, and Go.
-- 🔹 Integrate GitHub API to review pull requests and repositories directly.
+### 🤖 AI & Intelligent Analysis
+- 🔹 Transform the platform into a **Multi-Agent AI system** using **LangGraph**.
-- 🔹 Add CI/CD integration with GitHub Actions for automated code analysis.
+- 🔹 Integrate **Retrieval-Augmented Generation (RAG)** using **Elasticsearch/OpenSearch** for context-aware code reviews.
-- 🔹 Provide code quality trends and historical analytics through interactive dashboards.
-- 🔹 Support multiple AI models (OpenAI, Claude, Llama, and Gemini) with model selection.
+- 🔹 Support multiple AI models such as **Google Gemini, OpenAI GPT, Claude, and Llama** with dynamic model selection.

+### 💻 Platform Enhancements
+- 🔹 Support additional programming languages including **Java, C++, JavaScript, and Go**.
-- 🔹 Expand the FastAPI service with additional endpoints for static analysis, security scanning, complexity analysis, and PDF report generation.
+- 🔹 Expand the **FastAPI** backend with endpoints for syntax validation, static analysis, security scanning, complexity analysis, and PDF report generation.
+- 🔹 Develop a comprehensive **REST API** for seamless third-party integrations.

+### 🔐 Security & User Management
+- 🔹 Implement **JWT-based authentication** and role-based access control.
-- 🔹 Implement user authentication and personalized review history (via FastAPI JWT auth).
+- 🔹 Add personalized dashboards with analysis history and report management.
-- 🔹 Add rate limiting and API key management for public FastAPI endpoints.
+- 🔹 Introduce API key management and rate limiting for secure public API access.

+### ☁️ Cloud & DevOps
-- 🔹 Deploy the application on cloud platforms such as AWS, Azure, or Google Cloud.
+- 🔹 Deploy the platform using **Docker** on **AWS**, **Azure**, or **Google Cloud Platform**.
+- 🔹 Implement **CI/CD pipelines** with **GitHub Actions** for automated testing and deployment.
+- 🔹 Store generated reports in cloud storage for centralized access.

+### 📊 Analytics & Collaboration
+- 🔹 Provide historical code quality analytics and trend visualization.
-- 🔹 Generate downloadable reports in multiple formats (PDF, HTML, and DOCX).
+- 🔹 Generate reports in multiple formats including **PDF**, **HTML**, and **DOCX**.
+- 🔹 Integrate with **GitHub** to analyze repositories and Pull Requests automatically.
-- 🔹 Add team collaboration features with comments and review sharing.
+- 🔹 Enable team collaboration through shared workspaces, comments, and review history.

+### ⚡ Performance & Scalability
-- 🔹 Improve performance using asynchronous processing (FastAPI async endpoints) for large codebases.
+- 🔹 Optimize the platform using **asynchronous FastAPI endpoints** for handling large codebases efficiently.
+- 🔹 Introduce background task processing and scalable architecture for enterprise-level workloads.
 ---

 ## 👩‍💻 Author